Your Waste Collection Service

 No thank you...

-Recyclable materials that can go in your green bin; compostable materials that can go in your brown bin; Textiles, DIY waste and electrical items that can be taken to the Household Waste Recycling Centres;
+Recyclable materials that can go in your green bin; compostable materials that can go in your brown bin; hot ashes; car parts; builders rubble or stones; soil or turf; corrosive materials and liquids such as oils and paint; fluorescent tubes or low energy light bulbs; DIY waste; commercial waste; batteries; electrical items.
+Many of these items can be taken to the Household Waste Recycling Centres.